-- Add a New Service to Scope (PDF - 3 MB)
+- Add New Service Site Checklist (PDF - 4 MB)

-- Delete Existing Service (PDF - 3 MB)
+- Delete Existing Service Site Checklist (PDF - 4 MB)

 - TA Resource: Recording Suites, Floors or Buildings on Form 5B (PDF - 125 KB)

-Have an EHB system related question about Change in Scope (CIS)?
+Have an EHBs system related question about Change in Scope (CIS)?

 Please contact the BPHC Helpline online or via